-(3) These columns represent the aggregate grant date fair value of stock awards and option awards granted to our Named Executive Officers in each of 2008, 2009, and 2010, determined under FASB ASC Topic 718, Compensation-Stock Compensation.
-The value of the Performance Shares is determined by a Monte Carlo simulation model that calculates a fair value per vesting tranche, which is applied to the target number of Performance Shares per tranche on the grant date.
-A more detailed discussion of our Performance Share program may be found above under "Compensation Discussion and Analysis-Compensation Decisions Relating to Fiscal Year 2010-CEO Special Retention Equity Award and Other Named Executive Officer Awards."
+(3) These columns represent the agregate grant date fair value of the Performance Shares is determined by a Monte Carlo simulation model that calculates a fair value per vesting tranche, which is applied to the target number of Performance Shares per tranche on the grant date.
+A more detailed discussion of our Performance Share program may be found above under "Compensation Discussion and Analysis - Compensation Decisions Relating to Fiscal Year 2010-CEO Special Retention Equity Award and Other Named Executive Officer Awards."
 For information on the valuation assumptions with respect to awards made during 2010, refer to RenaissanceRe's Stock Incentive Compensation and Employee Benefit Plans at Note 20 in its financial statements for 2010, as included in its Annual Report on Form 10-K for 2010, as filed with the SEC.
 The amounts above reflect the grant date fair value for these awards, excluding the accounting effect of any estimate of future service-based forfeitures and do not necessarily correspond to the actual value that might be realized by the Named Executive Officers.